-Pick a GPS mission and get out there!
+Pick aand get out there!
 You’ll be sent on a scavenger hunt adventure to reach destinations and answer questions.
 Users can create their own missions for the site, involving locations of local buildings and historical sites.

 Geodashing is a game where a number of random locations are chosen for each game, then the winner is the person or team who visits the most locations before the deadline.
 As you might imagine, online teamwork is encouraged as the locations are worldwide.
 Head to the geodashing site to start playing.

 Using Locomatrix’s Treasure Hunt game, you can design a treasure hunt using photos.
 The application will use your GSP to determine how close you are and tell you if you’re getting closer to it or not.
 This is a good one for parents to prepare for a family outing.
 If you’re lucky someone may have already created a treasure hunt for your area.
 Locomatrix also have other games designed to use GPS to bring computer games back outside, so check them out too.